There are a number of dry skin conditions which are prone to inflammation, such as eczema in its various forms, and

-Adex Gel combines an emollient and anti‑inflammatory together in a single product.
+Adex Gel combines an emollient with an ancillary anti‑inflammatory medicinal substance together in a single product.
 Adex Gel is very convenient to use, making it easy to establish a treatment routine.

 Adex Gel can be used routinely where additional anti‑inflammatory action, in addition to the emollient action, may be beneficial.

 Adex Gel can be used continuously, or for as long as necessary, all over the body including on the face and is suitable for adults and children over 1 year of age.